Featured on CCW Market Study: Tech vs. Humanity Redefining the Agent Role

 Strong summary accuracy tends to improve:

-AI-preferred flows are the structured paths that reliably reach a clean outcome.
-Tracking how often customers actually enter these flows and how often they complete them shows whether your design matches real caller behavior.
+AI-preferred flows are structured paths that reliably lead to a clean outcome.
+Tracking how often customers actually enter these flows and complete them shows whether your design matches real caller behavior.

 Low usage of preferred flows can signal: